 We put forward ideas and a vision for a better humanitarian system at the World Humanitarian Summit in 2016.

-Then, later in November last year the Assembly agreed a Visioning Paper which outlines the context, rationale and assumptions for the future of the Network.
+Then, later in November last year the Assembly agreed on a Visioning Paper which outlines the context, rationale and assumptions for the future of the Network.
 Now the Start Team has produced a Theory of Change which organises and explains all the Network activities into a coherent framework.

 The Start Evolves process

-This process over six month in 2017 co-designed with the various stakeholders to input into Start’s future, culminating in the Assembly and Board meetings in November 2017 to agree the framwework for the future of the Start Network.
+This process over six months in 2017 co-designed with the various stakeholders to input into Start’s future, culminating in the Assembly and Board meetings in November 2017 to agree on the framework for the future of the Start Network.